One Day in Savannah: Itinerary & Travel Guide

 It.
 Is.
 Delicious.
 Some of the best ice cream I’ve ever tasted.
 Seriously.
 I still think about it sometimes and wish I could have some right now.

-If your one day in Savannah is more than just a day trip and you’re planning to stay for a night or two, we highly recommend the Marriott Savannah Riverfront (100 General McIntosh Blvd) river view rooms.
+If your one day in Savannah is more than just a day trip and you’re planning to stay for a night or two, we enjoyed our stay at the Marriott Savannah Riverfront (100 General McIntosh Blvd) river view rooms.

 The hotel is conveniently located at the end of historic River Street, just steps from the famous Waving Girl Statue and within walking distance of several other sites.
 It’s quite comfortable, and the staff are friendly.